neetfreek/word-search/README.md

 # Word Search Generator
 This project a word search game written in C# using MonoGame (a C# framework implementing Microsoft XNA 4 API).
-The back end uses my word-search-generator project, replacing the console interface with a window interface.
+The back end uses my word-search-generator project, replacing the console interface with a window interface. **Built for 1920x1080**

 ## The Game
 - User selects a category of words to find (Instruments, Mammals, Occupations).